SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_dma/readme.md

 ## About Example Code

-- \ref dma_example.c file demonstrates how to use DMA peipheral to perform memory to memory transfers
+- \ref dma_example.c file demonstrates how to use DMA peripheral to perform memory to memory transfers
 - In this example first dma initialization is done using \ref sl_si91x_dma_init
 - Then \ref sl_si91x_dma_allocate_channel is used to allocate SL_DMA_CHANNEL for transfer.
 This SL_DMA_CHANNEL can be configured by UC